Kigke/Kelvin-Kiprono/content/blog/_index.md

   show_sidebar_adunit: false # show ad container

+sidebar:
+  title: Data visualization concept
+  description: |
+    The greatest value of a picture is when it forces us to notice what we never expected to see.

+  author: "Kelvin Kiprono"

+  show_sidebar_adunit: false # show ad container

 # set up common front matter for all pages inside blog/
 cascade:
   author: "Kelvin Kiprono"